vinodkumarhs1962/skinspire_V2/Project_docs/Core Business process Implementation/Implementation summary and next steps 12.04.md

 Implementation Summary and Next Steps
-I've implemented several core business process services and components for the SkinSpire Hospital Management System, focusing on the billing, inventory, supplier, and financial modules.
+I've implemented several core business process services and components for the Skinspire Hospital Management System, focusing on the billing, inventory, supplier, and financial modules.
 Here's a summary of what has been accomplished and how it maintains compatibility with the existing system architecture.
 Services Implemented

 Billing Service